samwyss/eppic/README.md

 # EPPIC
-A Cross-Platform Electromagnetic Parallelized Particle In Cell (EPPIC) Code
+An Electromagnetic Parallelized Particle In Cell (EPPIC) Code